"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Introduction

 \section{Introduction}

 Software engineers have been adopting many tools to assist their coding process, with online Q\&A platforms standing out as a favored method~\cite{sarka2017knowledge}.
-Among them, Stack Overflow is one of the predominant choices for developers to ask programming-related questions~\cite{ahmad2018survey}.
-Prior research has studied how developers learn and exchange coding knowledge through Stack Overflow, highlighting its advantages and drawbacks~\cite{treude2011programmers,mamykina2011design,storey2014r}.
+Among them, Stack Overflow(SO) is one of the predominant choices for developers to ask programming-related questions~\cite{ahmad2018survey}.
+Prior research has studied how developers learn and exchange coding knowledge through SO, highlighting its advantages and drawbacks~\cite{treude2011programmers,mamykina2011design,storey2014r}.

-With the public release of ChatGPT, a powerful AI chatbot, software engineers swiftly integrated it into their coding practice and learning routines.
+With the public release of ChatGPT, a powerful AI chatbot, software engineers swiftly integrated it into their coding practices.
 This popularity has sparked numerous discussions and trends on social media platforms among developers.
-For instance, the subreddit community \emph{r/ChatGPTCoding}, dedicated to sharing coding experiences related to ChatGPT, has amassed over 68,000 members, ranking it within the top 5\% in terms of size among all subreddits as of September 2023~\cite{subr2023}.
-Additionally, a multitude of related posts can be found in other subreddits, including \emph{r/learnprogramming} and \emph{r/chatgpt}.
-These resources provide researchers with extensive opportunities to investigate developers' real-world experiences when adopting ChatGPT to assist their coding practices using discussion from social media platforms.
+For instance, \emph{r/ChatGPTCoding}, focusing on "the coding side of ChatGPT", has over 68,000 members, ranking it top 5\% of all subreddits as of September 2023~\cite{subr2023}.
+Similar posts can also be found in other subreddits such as \emph{r/learnprogramming} and \emph{r/chatgpt}.
+These resources on social media offer researchers extensive opportunities to investigate developers' real-world experiences with ChatGPT in assisting their coding practices.